Table of Contents

 Examples in action (key metrics)

-- Delivery & engagement: SMS delivery rate (DLR), email opens/clicks, reply rate (SMS/WhatsApp), call connection/completion.
+- Delivery & engagement: SMS delivery rate (DLR), email opens/clicks, reply rate across messaging channels, call connection/completion.

 - Speed & outcomes: Time to first response, step-level conversion rate, drop-off step diagnostics.